 A sightseeing and acclimatisation day in Huaraz.
-We will hike to Rataquena above Huaraz to 3350 metres (or to 3400 metres depending on group), either taking a picnic or returning to town for lunch.
+An easy 2-hour walk above the town, either taking a picnic or returning to town for lunch.
 We can also take the opportunity to visit the local craft market, which is set up each evening along the main thoroughfare of the Luzuriaga.
 The best goods on offer are excellent, locally made woollen and leather items.